studio1902/1902/content/collections/pages/en/projects.md

         content:
           -
             type: text
-            text: 'A selection of work by and for people who do good.'
+            text: 'Below you see a selection of my work.
+As you can see, I love websites for and by people who do good.'
     text_position: start
     text_size: small
     playback_speed: 1.0